Halphen's transform and middle convolution: Monodromy

 Since $a_1=a_2=a_3=2$ the claim is readily to check. \end{proof}

-\begin{cor} Let $\A$ be a tuple of monodromy group generators in $\SL(\CC)$ with unipotent elements $A_1,\ldots,A_3$.
-If one of the Fricke parameters $x=n_1+2, y=n_2+2, z=n_3+2$ is greater than $2$ then the minimal triples in the braid group orbit are of the form
+\begin{cor} Let $\A\in \SL_2(\CC)^4$ be a tuple of monodromy group generators with unipotent elements $A_1,\ldots,A_3$, where one of the Fricke parameters is greater than $2$.
+Then in the braid group orbit there exists a tuple with Fricke parameters